M+ Museum is seeking a Conservation Scientist

 - have strong oral, written and interpersonal communication skills in English, knowledge of Cantonese or Putonghua is an advantage.

-For interested parties, please submit your application with detailed CV on or before 3 Sep 2020.
+For interested parties, please submit your application with detailed CV on or before following date.
 Applicants are encouraged to submit their applications as soon as possible.
 The review of applications will continue until post is filled.

 Data collected will only be used for job application processing.
 Your data may be accessed by our appointed recruitment consultants who have agreed to keep confidence of all personal data in not less than the standards applicable to us.
 Applicants not being invited for interview within 4 weeks from the submission date may assume their applications unsuccessful.